Goose-Nest/GIEx1/README.md

 # GIEx1
-A new, unique (never done previously) injection method into Discord's desktop app.
+A new, unique injection method via replacing `updater` require path (Windows only).

 ## Method
 GIEx1 relies on Discord's new updater API (referred to as v2 in this document). v2 uses a native Rust library which the client (code within `app.asar`) `require`'s.
 By replacing this, you can get code execution within the `app.asar`.
 What this project does: